open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

    * - ``log_level``
      - This is the logging level for the Azure Bridge module, must be INFO, DEBUG, WARN, or ERROR
    * - ``topics``
-     - Configuration for the topics to map from the OEI Message Bus into the Azure IoT Edge Runtime
+     - Configuration for the topics to map from the Open EII Message Bus into the Azure IoT Edge Runtime
    * - ``eii_config``
-     - Entire serialized configuration for OEI; this configuration will be placed in ETCD
+     - Entire serialized configuration for Open EII; this configuration will be placed in ETCD

 You will notice that the ``eii_config`` is a serialized JSON string.
 This is due to a limitation with the Azure IoT Edge Runtime.
-Currently, module digital twins do not support arrays; however, the OEI configuration requires array support.
-To workaround this limitation, the OEI configuration must be a serialized JSON string in the digital twin for the Azure Bridge module.
+Currently, module digital twins do not support arrays; however, the Open EII configuration requires array support.
+To workaround this limitation, the Open EII configuration must be a serialized JSON string in the digital twin for the Azure Bridge module.

-The ``topics`` value is a JSON object, where each key is a topic from the OEI Message Bus which will be re-published onto the Azure IoT Edge Runtime.
+The ``topics`` value is a JSON object, where each key is a topic from the Open EII Message Bus which will be re-published onto the Azure IoT Edge Runtime.
 The value for the topic key will be an additional JSON object, where there is one required key, ``az_output_topic``\ , which is the topic on Azure IoT Edge Runtime to use and then an optional key, ``az_blob_container_name``.

-Sample OEI ONNX UDF
+Sample Open Edge Insights for Industrial ONNX UDF
-^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OEI provides a sample UDF which utilizes the ONNX RT to execute your machine learning or deep learning model.
+Open EII provides a sample UDF which utilizes the ONNX RT to execute your machine learning or deep learning model.
 It also supports connecting to an AzureML Workspace to download the model and then run it.
 The source code for this UDF is in ``[WORKDIR]/IEdgeInsights/common/video/udfs/python/sample_onnx/``\ , also refer ``Sample ONNX UDF`` section in ``[WORKDIR]/IEdgeInsights/common/video/udfs/README.md`` for doing the required configuration for running this UDF.

-To use this UDF with OEI, you need to modify your ``build/eii_config.json``\ configuration file to run the UDF in either your Video Ingesiton or Video Analytics instance.
+To use this UDF with Open EII, you need to modify your ``build/eii_config.json``\ configuration file to run the UDF in either your Video Ingesiton or Video Analytics instance.
 Ensure to remove the existing PCB filter or classifier UDFs or any other UDFs in Video Ingestion and Video Analytics config keys in ``build/eii_config.json`` aswe are doing some basic pre-processing, inferencing and post-processing in the ONNX UDF itself.
 Then, you need to modify the environmental variables in the ``AzureBridge/.env`` file to provide the connection information to enable the UDF to download your model from AzureML.
 Make sure to follow the instructions provided in the `Setting up AzureML <#setting-up-azureml>`__ section above to configure your workspace correctly so that the UDF can download your model.

 The sample ONNX UDF requires that the following configuration values be set for the UDF in your ``eii_config.json`` file: